ufal/UMR/tecto2umr/instructions-frame-change.md

   - `(echild.functor:PAT,$not-adj)` ... indicates an echild of the processed node with the `PAT` functor that is NOT an adjective (gram/sempos, as indicated by the abbreviation)

 - **the second bracket** contains the instruction what to do;
-if not specified differently, the instruction is performed on the node and attribute defined by the row (t_lemma for a verb row, functor for afunctor row;
+if not specified differently, the instruction is performed on the node and attribute defined by the row (t_lemma for a verb row, functor for a functor row;
 another node may be specified (esp. echild of the processed node);
 more conditions are separated by comma.